 Updated on Sep 7, 2018

-Domain redirects is another tool of the cPanel which allows you to redirect traffic from one page or domain name to a different address.
-This way you can make a long URL accessible via a short one or completely redirect your domain traffic to a different address or specific page.
+Redirects is another tool in cPanel which allows you to redirect traffic from one page or domain name to a different address.
+This way you can make a long URL accessible via a short one or completely redirect your domain's traffic to a different address or a specific page.

 Additionally, this feature can be useful if you would like to redirect a parked domain name to a specific page of your primary domain name.
 For example, if you have a section on your website written in French that you would like to be accessible via your parked domain specifically targeting French audience you can point it to that page using the redirect feature.

-To access the Domain Redirects tool login your cPanel and click on the Redirects icon under the Domains section.
+To access the Domain Redirects tool login your cPanel and click on the Redirects icon in the Domains section.

-Additionally, you need to configure the destination of the redirect including http://.
-You may also select if you would like to have the redirect active for your domain even if it includes www or exclude the www subdomain and redirect only the your domain version without www.
+Additionally, you need to configure the destination of the redirect including https://.
+You can also select if you would like to have the redirect active for your domain even if it includes www. or exclude the www. subdomain and redirect only the domain version without www.

-When you are satisfied with your redirect rule, click on the Add button to save your settings.
-You can add additional redirect rules or remove existing from the bottom of the page, and remove them from there if necessary.
+When you are satisfied with your redirect settings, click on the Add button to save your settings.
+You can see all redirects which have been added at the bottom of the page, and remove them from there if necessary.